 The site where he wrote some of his most famous works, it has been fully restored and designated a National Historic Landmark.
 It now operates as a museum to his work and still features a population of polydactyl cats like those he owned, with many believing they’re descended from his actual pets.

-Stay In Bahama Village If you want to visit the “southernmost point in the continental US”; you want to visit the Key West Lighthouse or Hemingway Museum; you want to stay in an area with a unique culture; you want easy access to the rest of the city centre.
+Stay In Bahama Village If you want to stay in an area with a unique culture and Caribbean charm; you want easy access to the rest of the city center.

 Best hotels in Key West Bahama Village: